loonghao/rez-tools/README.md

   rez-tools run other tools with their own options and argument patterns, however, all tool has the following hidden options:

-  --ignore-standard-cmd  Ignore standard tool command when running the
+  --ignore-cmd  Ignore standard tool command when running the command,Remember
-                          command,Remember to provide an argument which will be used as the command to run.
-                          Examples: rt conan --ignore-standard-cmd python
+                to provide an argument which will be used as the command to run.Examples: rt conan --ignore-cmd python

-  --print-plugin-details  Print plugin details and exit.
+  --print       Print plugin details and exit.

 ```
 ---------------------------------------------